 The committee members provide an overall rating and a pass or fail recommendation, and they may provide additional comments and suggested goals to help the student progress toward his or her degree.

 Faculty discussion and voting are held on the same day as the exam or as soon as possible thereafter.
 Deliberations are strictly confidential and are not to be discussed with anyone outside of the meeting.
 Only the Graduate Program Director and/or Graduate Programs Coordinator will convey the outcome to each student.
 Students receive the final decision and any relevant feedback.

 Student who fail the first QE have the option of retaking the exam at end of the fall semester — after taking the necessary steps to correct the deficiencies identified during the first exam.
 The format is identical to the first exam, and results of the prior exam are shared with the faculty committee conducting the second exam.
-Only students who successfully pass the first or second bioengineering QE will be allowed to continue in the doctoral program, subject to guidelines defined by the UI Graduate College.
+Only students who successfully pass the first or second bioengineering QE will be allowed to continue in the doctoral program.
 Students who do not continue in the doctoral program are eligible for a master's degree.